MagaluCloud/terraform-provider-mgc/docs/resources/virtual_machine_instances.md

 - `ipv4` (String) The primary network interface public IPv4 address of the virtual machine instance.
 - `ipv6` (String) The primary network interface IPv6 address of the virtual machine instance.
 - `local_ipv4` (String) The primary network interface IPv4 address of the virtual machine instance.
+- `network_interface_id` (String) The primary network interface ID is the primary interface used for network traffic that will be associated with the instance.
+If not specified, a new network interface will be created in the specified VPC or in the default VPC if no VPC is specified.
+Read the documentation guides for more details.
 - `network_interfaces` (Attributes List) The network interfaces attached to the virtual machine instance. (see [below for nested schema](#nestedatt--network_interfaces))

 <a id="nestedatt--network_interfaces"></a>